GeorgeHoneywood/george.honeywood.org.uk/content/blog/typewriter-five-ways/index.md

 In this snippet `p.pipe` is a channel, which is fed characters from `stdin` by a goroutine running in parallel.
 The idea is that we use the `select` statement to wait for either some input character to come from the channel, or for our timeout to occur.

-In reality the implementation is a little more complex, there is some state-machine logic for handling the multi-character escape code sequences from the terminal, like the arrow keys.
+In reality the implementation is a little more complex.
+There is some state-machine logic for handling the multi-character escape code sequences from the terminal, like the arrow keys.

-## 4. netcat
+## 4. `netcat`

-As all Typist does is listen on `stdin`, it's trivial to hook it up to `netcat`. `netcat` is a handy utility for receiving/transmitting data to the network.
+Since all Typist does is listen on `stdin`, it's trivial to hook it up to `netcat`. `netcat` is a handy utility for receiving/transmitting data to the network.
 If I run this on my desktop connected to the printer, `netcat` will listen on TCP port 4444, and pass any data received from the tunnel into Typist:

 ```bash